 - Neosporin – a basic antibiotic cream.
 According to some people, I only need that and Windex for all ailments.

 - Tinactin – I recommend this to EVERYONE.
-My sister-in-law recommended it to me years ago when dealing with diaper rash.
+My sister-in-law recommended it to me years ago when dealing with a diaper rash.
 Heat rash between the buttocks is BRUTAL when hiking, and not uncommon.
-I call Tinactin the miracle cream, and don't leave home without it!
+I call Tinactin the miracle cream, and don’t leave home without it!
 Seriously, it is pretty amazing.

 - Ibuprofen/Tylenol – I don’t need this much anymore, but always take a little.